Are most of your Directors independent?

 Does the Board of Directors have a Lead Director?

 Yes.
-Aetna's independent Board members have appointed an independent Director, Edward J. Ludwig, to serve as Lead Director.
-Mr. Ludwig has served in this role since September 2011.
-The duties of the Lead Director include: presiding at all meetings of the Board at which the Chairman is not present, including executive sessions of the non-management directors; approving meeting agendas and schedules to assure there is sufficient time for discussion of all agenda items; approving information sent to the Board; calling special meetings of the Board, including meetings of the nonmanagement or independent Directors; and making himself available for consultation and direct communication upon the reasonable request of a major shareholder.
+Edward J. Ludwig, an independent Director, has served as the Lead Director since February 24, 2012.
+The duties of the Lead Director include: presiding at all meetings of the Board at which the Chairman is not present, including executive sessions of the non-management directors; approving meeting agendas and schedules to assure there is sufficient time for discussion of all agenda items; approving information sent to the Board; calling special meetings of the Board (including meetings of the nonmanagement or independent Directors); and making himself available as appropriate for consultation and direct communication upon the reasonable request of a major shareholder.

 Does the Audit Committee have a “Financial Expert”?